Massachusetts Head Start State Collaboration Office (MAHSSCO)

 - Facilitate the involvement of Head Start in State policies, plans, processes, and decisions.

 Head Start is an integral part of the Commonwealth’s commitment to developing a mixed system that includes all early education and care programs and services.
-The MAHSSCO works collaboratively with the MA Head Start Association to enhance partnerships and mutually-developed agendas in eight designated priority areas: health care, welfare, child care, education, community service activities, family literacy services, activities relating to children with disabilities, and services for homeless children.
+The MAHSSCO works collaboratively with the MA Head Start Association to enhance partnerships and mutually-developed agendas for the MHSA meetings and the HSSCO Advisory meetings.

-The MAHSSCO is located at the MA Department of Early Education and Care (EEC) and is supported by the MAHSSCO Advisory Committee that meets three times a year and includes Head Start parents and staff as well as representatives from state agencies, organizations that work with low-income families, the Region I Office of Head Start and the Head Start technical assistance network.
+The MA HSSCO is located at the MA Department of Early Education and Care (EEC) and is supported by the MA HSSCO Advisory Committee that meets four times a year and includes Head Start parents and staff as well as representatives from state agencies, organizations that work with low-income families, the Region I Office of Head Start and the Head Start technical assistance network.
 Click here for more information about HSSCOs.
 To learn more about EEC, click here.

 The Head Start Act requires states to establish a State Advisory Council (SAC) on Early Childhood Education and Care to promote state system building efforts.The purpose of the SAC is to identify opportunities for, and barriers to, collaboration and coordination among Federal and State funded child and family development and early childhood education programs, increase the number of young children who participate in high quality programs, and support the professional development needs of early childhood educators.
-Governor Patrick has designated the Board of Early Education and Care as the MA SAC.
+Governor Patrick’s administration designated the Board of Early Education and Care as the MA SAC, and they continue to serve as the MA SAC.